-If I am a student at Michigan, but not in the Ross School, can I still participate in the Center’s programs?
+If I am a student at Michigan, but not in the Ross School, can I still participate in B+I’s programs?

 Yes!
-Students from across U-M are encouraged to participate in the Center’s programs because a multidisciplinary environment is core to the mission to prepare and inspire leaders to solve complex social challenges.
-Most of the Center’s programs are open to students across U-M schools.
+Students from across U-M are encouraged to participate in B+I’s programs, because a multidisciplinary environment is core to the mission to prepare and inspire leaders to solve complex social challenges.
+Most of B+I’s programs are open to students across U-M schools.
 Students should check out the Programs & Activities page to see if they are eligible to participate in a specific program.

 What kinds of jobs are available in social impact?